 If you can’t locate a group that pertains to your particular interest or business focus, LinkedIn allows users the ability to create their own.
 As an investor, creating a group specific to your general needs — whether focusing on your local real estate markets or types of investments you’re interested in — can be advantageous for many reasons.
 For one, you are creating a designated funnel to collect interested parties.
 While not everyone may be interested in your services, this approach could snag a few potential leads.
 Additionally, starting a LinkedIn group as a real estate investor can also provide the opportunity for you to become a thought leader, helping to boost your credibility moving forward.

 3. LinkedIn Publishing

 Content marketing remains a necessary component in generating online real estate leads.
 With LinkedIn’s Publishing feature, users can submit content, including their own, the same way they would on their blog or other social media accounts.
-As a real estate investor, this feature allows you to not only post content in an effort to grow leads, but cultivate credibility as well.
+As a real estate investor, this feature allows you to not only post content in an effort to grow real estate leads, but cultivate credibility as well.
 Posting content on LinkedIn can assist investors in gaining a broader awareness, as well as higher authority for their brand.
 In an effort to build trust and rapport with others, including attract new prospects, content marketing on LinkedIn can be an excellent resource for real estate investors.